FormidableLabs/redux-little-router/README.md

   // Grab the initial state the server attached to your template after render const initialState = INITIAL_STATE_FROM_SERVER_RENDER;

+  // Notice that `pathname` isn't required when rehydrating
+  // the store since redux-little-router already added
-  const routerOptions = initialState ? {
+  // the pathname to the initial state. const routerOptions = initialState ? {
     routes,
     basename: BASENAME_FROM_SERVER_RENDER